-In addition to mitigating the impact of a stolen device by using lockscreens and passwords, implementing full disk encryption, and turning on remote wipe features, you should also consider how to keep those devices from being stolen in the first place.
-To make theft more difficult, be sure to install strong locks (and rotate them whenever staff change) at parliamentary premises and/or home.
+In addition to mitigating the impact of a stolen device by using lockscreens and passwords, implementing full disk-encryption, and turning on remote wipe features, you should also consider how to keep those devices from being stolen in the first place.
+To make theft more difficult, be sure to install strong locks (and rotate them whenever staff change) at the office and/or home.
 In addition, consider buying a laptop safe or lockable cabinet to keep devices protected overnight.
-Security cameras or motion sensor systems around the premises can detect and hopefully deter physical break-ins and theft.
-Look for a privacy-respecting option available in your country, and be sure to select cameras and security systems provided by trusted companies that do not have an incentive to hand over data and information to a potential adversary.
+Security cameras have become much less expensive, with simple versions designed for home use available more widely.
+Such camera or motion sensor systems around the premises can detect and hopefully deter physical break-ins and theft.
+Look for a privacy-respecting option available in your country, and be sure to select cameras provided by trusted companies that do not have an incentive to hand over data and information to a potential adversary.

+If the risk of break-in or office raid is high, keep the organization's most sensitive data away from the office - either by being stored safely in the cloud (as discussed earlier) or by being physically moved to a less targeted location.
 If old devices have information still stored on them but are no longer in use, consider wiping them - this guide from Wirecutter is a great resource on how to do this for most modern devices.
 If wiping your devices is not possible, you can physically destroy them too.
 The easiest, if not most environmentally sensitive, way to do that is to break up the devices and their hard drives with a hammer.
 Sometimes the oldest solutions still work the best!

-Even before these technical steps, take a moment to create an inventory of all the equipment across parliament.
+Even before these technical steps, take a moment to create an inventory of all the equipment in the organization.
 If you do not have a list of all your devices, it is harder to keep track of what might be missing if one gets stolen.